CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-01.md

 ## Summary

-In this exercise, you explored the fundamentals of Retrieval-Augmented Generation (RAG) and its role in enhancing AI workflows.
-You reviewed how RAG integrates external knowledge sources to deliver accurate and context-rich responses.
-Additionally, you gained an overview of Copilot Studio, learning how it automates RAG workflows and simplifies tasks such as data integration and skill customization.
-By logging into Copilot Studio, you became familiar with its interface, preparing you to leverage its capabilities for building effective RAG solutions.
+In this exercise, you explored the fundamentals of automation and the key features of Copilot Studio.
+You learned how to design, configure, and manage automated workflows to streamline repetitive tasks and enhance productivity.
+This hands-on experience demonstrated how automation can be applied to real-world scenarios to improve efficiency and integrate intelligent assistance into daily operations.

 ### You have successfully completed this Exercise!